 Tapioca A crepe made from manioc flour, filled with chicken, cheese, fruit preserves and more.
 Found primarily at food markets.

 The feiras (produce markets) that pop up in different locations throughout the week are the best places to shop for juicy mangoes, papayas, pineapples and other fruits.
 For an authentic slice of homegrown carioca commerce, nothing beats wandering through a market and taking in the action.
-The best time to go is in the morning (from 9am to noon).
-The feiras end by 2pm or 3pm.
+The best time to go is from 9am to noon; the feiras end by 2pm or 3pm.

-In addition to the markets we list, stop in at Ipanema's Hippie Fair on Sundays for delectable Bahian fare.
+You can also stop in at Ipanema's Hippie Fair on Sunday for delectable Bahian fare.

 Cobal do Humaitá The city's largest farmers market sells plenty of veggies and fruit; it also has cafes and restaurants, and a huge open-air pavilion for alfresco dining.